 What makes Centaur interesting is the sheer variety of intervals it features.
 Despite the fact that the scale has only 12 notes, there are a whopping 50 intervals in the scale.
 The unevenness of the just notes is what contributes to the many different kinds of interval.

-I’m reminded of those folks who claim with wonder that the keys of the equal tempered scale all have their own unique identity.
+I’m reminded of those people who claim with wonder that the keys of the equal tempered scale all have their own unique identity.
 They’ll say things like, D minor is tragic and grave, but A minor is calm and tranquil.
 Of course, this may have been true some centuries in the past but in days of equal temperament it’s utter nonsense.
 The intervals in an equal-tempered minor scale are exactly the same whether it’s D minor, A minor or any other minor.
 For me it’s like saying that this chocolate bar is sweeter than the same chocolate bar moved a few inches away.

 Well anyway, if you play a ‘D minor’ scale in Centaur tuning and compare it to the ‘A minor,’ you’ll notice a definite change in the intonation and thus a change in the expressive and emotional effect.
 The reason why is because a fixed set of just intoned pitches don’t allow us to get the same intonation in every key – something has to change.
 And for that reason, Centaur is a tuning you can study and play for a lifetime, still making new discoveries as you go.